hugobessa/django-shared-schema-tenants/README.rst

 --------

 * **Tenants synced with django requests:** The active tenant can be extracted from the domain of the request and from a specific http header attribute.
-* **Easy data isolation between tenants:** You reatrieve and create data the same way you do without tenants.
-The active tenant can be retreived from the request, and can also be forcedly set.
+* **Easy data isolation between tenants:** You retrieve and create data the same way you do without tenants.
+The active tenant can be retrieved from the request, and can also be forcedly set.
 * **Partially shared resources:** If there are resources that can be accessed from more then one tenant in your applidation, you don't need to duplicate it.